hybrid-cloud-patterns/cluster-self-service/README.md

 ## Start Here

-If you've followed a link to this repository, but are not really sure what it contains or how to use it, head over to [Multicloud GitOps](http://hybrid-cloud-patterns.io/multicloud-gitops/) for additional context and installation instructions
+If you've followed a link to this repository, but are not really sure what it contains or how to use it, ask @beekhof for additional context and installation instructions